Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

-Goa beaches are silver beaches.
-No, they are not having.
+Goa beaches are, they’re silver beaches.
+They are not having.
 I do not know whether it is there in that.
 It all depends on the content.

 S. V. S. Narayana Murty

-It is the.
-It depends on the war you are talking about.
-So titanium ore is what is important.
+It is — it depends on the ore you are talking about.
+So, titanium ore is what is important.
 Normally it is coming from beach sands, Ilmenite kind of thing, which is available in sand.
 Yeah.

 Okay.
 Okay, thank you.